Appendix 9: Using the CQL Amalgam

 What is an Amalgam?
 What is it for?

-The amalgam is not much more than a concatenation of all of the .h files and the .c files into one big cql_amalgam.c file.
-With that files you can trivially make the compiler with a single cc cql_amalgam.c command.
+The amalgam is a concatenation of all the .h files and the .c files into one cql_amalgam.c file.
+With that file you can build the compiler with a single cc cql_amalgam.c command.

 Because of this simplicity, the amalgam gives you a convenient way to consume the compiler in a different/unique build environment and, if desired, strip it down to just the parts you want while controlling its inputs more precisely than you can with just a command line tool.

-If you want to snapshot a particular CQL compiler the easiest way to do so is to use make an amalgam at that version and then check in the output cql_amalgam.c.
-Just like with SQLite and its amalgam.
+To snapshot a particular CQL compiler version, create an amalgam at that version and check in the output cql_amalgam.c, as is commonly done with SQLite.

 There are many other uses of the amalgam:

-• It’s possible to tweak the amalgam with a little pre-processing to make a windows binary, last time I attempted this it took about 10 minutes
+• It is possible to tweak the amalgam with a little pre-processing to make a Windows binary; this typically takes about 10 minutes.

-• This along with Lua and SQLite in WASM resulted in a fully online playground
+• Together with Lua and SQLite in WASM, this enabled a fully online playground .

-• Meta builds a VSCode extension that hosts the actual compiler in WASM in VSCode for error checking
+• Meta created an internal VS Code extension that hosts the compiler in WASM for error checking.

-• You can invoke the CQL compiler without launching a new process from inside your environment
+• You can invoke the CQL compiler without launching a new process.

-Generally the amalgam makes it easier for you to host the CQL compiler in some new environment.
+Generally, the amalgam makes it easier to host the CQL compiler in a new environment.

 Creating the Amalgam

-The amalgam has to include the results of bison and flex, so a normal build must run first.
+The amalgam requires the outputs of Bison and Flex, so a normal build must run first.
 The simplest way to build it starting from the sources directory is:

 make